 Workouts and healthy food plans fall by the wayside.
 Plus there are Christmas parties, holiday baking, church events and more.

-This year with the quarantine, the holidays might look different but there will still be food temptations.
 How will you get through the season without gaining weight?

 Here are 3 easy yet highly effective ways to avoid adding pounds during the Thanksgiving, Christmas, and New Year holidays.